Chahinebouslahi/Flight-Data-Pipeline/README.md

 docker-compose up

-Then you can see the dag's performancet on (localhost:8081)
+Then you can see the dag's performance on (localhost:8081)